freeatnet/tootsie/README.md

   * ImageMagick
   * Exiv2
   * pngcrush (optional)

-### Optional

-* Amazon S3 account, for loading and storage of files.
+* Amazon S3 account (optional), for loading and storage of files.
-* AMQP-compliant server (such as RabbitMQ) or Amazon Simple Queue Service for internal task queue management.

 Installation
 ------------